 1. Add a DC Speed Controller

-A gearbox—otherwise known as a gear reducer or speed reducer—is a set of gears that can be added to a motor to drastically decrease output speed and/or increase torque.
-The DC motor controller together with gearbox makes it possible to alter the speed.
+A gearbox — otherwise known as a gear reducer or speed reducer — is a set of gears that can be added to a motor to drastically decrease output speed and/or increase torque.
+The speed reduction is determined by the gear ratio and efficiency of the gearbox.
+Thus, it plays the role of a DC motor controller.

 How to achieve DC motor control?